cbinsights/form-design-system/contributing/react.md

 Consider [this chip component](http://mbootstrap.com/docs/forms/chips).
 It only renders a chip.
 A consumer may have a business requirement to render the chip as a link, a button, or an input... the possibilities are endless.
-By constraining `Chip` to be a [small, sharp too](./principles.md#small-sharp-tools), consumers are held responsible for meeting business requirements with composition.
-This keeps the bussiness-related complexity out of our component library and maximizes flexibility in consumers.
+By constraining `Chip` to be a [small, sharp tool](./principles.md#small-sharp-tools), consumers are held responsible for meeting business requirements via composition.

 ## Prop interface guidelines